-The largest island on the planet is behaving quite boldly these days. , an autonomous territory within the Kingdom of Denmark, is changing shape, compressing in some areas and expanding in others.
+Greenland, the world’s largest island and an autonomous territory within the Kingdom of Denmark, is changing shape — compressing in some areas and expanding in others.
 Moreover, it is drifting northwest.
-In the context of , as the Earth loses more ice, these strange metamorphoses could negatively impact future navigation in the region.
+In this context, as the Earth loses more ice, these strange metamorphoses could negatively affect future navigation in the region.

 This is the conclusion of an international team of scientists led by the Technical University of Denmark (DTU).
-Over the past 20 years, they have analyzed GPS data, tracking 58 specific points across Greenland, as reported by Science Alert.
+Over the past 20 years they analyzed GPS data from 58 points across Greenland, as reported by Science Alert.
 The researchers observed that as the land shifts northwest by approximately two centimeters per year, the island expands in some areas while contracting in others.

 “Overall, this means that Greenland is becoming slightly smaller, but in the future, the situation may change as melting accelerates,” explained geophysicist Danjal Longfors Berg, the lead author of the study.